sjteresi/Blueberry_RNA_Seq_Expression_Analysis/README.md

 # 2) Trim the Reads:
 The second step in our workflow is trimming the reads.
 This script is one of the more involved scripts, and you may have to modify the `R1` and `R2` variables quite a bit to get the names matching your naming scheme.

+# 3) Align the Reads with STAR:
+The third step in the workflow involved using STAR to map the reads to the reference genome.
+It is important to have the right reference genome for your organism, otherwise things may not align in the best possible way.
+Alternative programs to STAR include TopHat and HISAT.

+This script, like the read trimming, is a more involved script and you may have to edit it to match the naming scheme of your reads.
+However, STAR itself is relatively straightforward.
+The only main option that I edited on the STAR call is that I set `--outFilterMultimapNmax 1`.
+I did this option because we wanted to eliminate multiple alignments for a read, and avoid statistical anomalies for this set.

+I then run STAR over 8 threads and specify the inputs and outputs.
 ## To Do
 2. Add comments to EdgeR script
 3. Generate workflow explanation or diagram